 Writing Consultation Services

-What goes on during a writing consultation?
+What goes on during a writing session?

 - We can help with any part of the writing process from simply understanding the requirements and the prompt all the way to the complex ideas like style formatting and a works cited page.